 15. Do you think the organization adheres to a zero-tolerance policy against any kind of discrimination?

 Another important question that should be a part of a work culture survey; employees need to know there is a zero-tolerance policy against any kind of discrimination.
-This is not just a point in the HR manual; this should be strictly adhered to.

 16. Does your manager/supervisor share decision making power with you?

 It is important employees feel valued at their workplace.
-If the manager or supervisor guides an employee in decision making or gives them the responsibility, it shows the greater character of the leadership within the organization.
+If the good manager or supervisor guides an employee in decision making or gives them the responsibility, it shows the greater character of the leadership within the organization.

 17. Do you have a say in the organization’s policy changes?